aidalgo/multi-agent-ai-foundry/README.md

-# Multi-Agent Custom Automation Engine Solution Accelerator
+# Multi-Agent Custom Automation Engine - Console Version

-Welcome to the *Multi-Agent Custom Automation Engine* solution accelerator, designed to help businesses leverage AI agents for automating complex organizational tasks.
-This accelerator provides a foundation for building AI-driven orchestration systems that can coordinate multiple specialized agents to accomplish various business processes.
+Welcome to the *Multi-Agent Custom Automation Engine* console application, designed to help businesses leverage AI agents for automating complex organizational tasks through a command-line interface.
+This console version provides a foundation for building AI-driven orchestration systems that can coordinate multiple specialized agents to accomplish various business processes.

 When dealing with complex organizational tasks, users often face significant challenges, including coordinating across multiple departments, maintaining consistency in processes, and ensuring efficient resource utilization.

-The Multi-Agent Custom Automation Engine solution accelerator allows users to specify tasks and have them automatically processed by a group of AI agents, each specialized in different aspects of the business.
+The Multi-Agent Custom Automation Engine console application allows users to specify tasks through an interactive console and have them automatically processed by a group of AI agents, each specialized in different aspects of the business.
 This automation not only saves time but also ensures accuracy and consistency in task execution.

 <br/>